world-of-scala/world-of-scala.org/README.md

-# Welcome World Of Scala project!
+# Welcome World Of Scala project

 This project intention is the study of the Scala programming language and its ecosystem.